 Cuts or lacerations are the most common form of soft tissue injuries.
 They can range from minor cuts to life-threatening ones requiring immediate medical attention for stitches or even surgery to address.
 You should seek medical care whenever you see blood after an auto accident.

 If you experience these or any other severe personal injury after a car accident, you should immediately contact an experienced personal injury attorney at Bowers Law for legal advice and representation.
-Call us at 667-220-6500 or use our online contact form for a free consultation about your case today.
+Call or text us at 667-220-6500 or use our online contact form for a free consultation about your case today.

 Many who suffer from strains and sprains do not go to the doctor, believing they will heal independently.
 This can be a bad idea.
 Without medical advice and care, you do not know the severity of your injury.
 Bad soft tissue injury cases involving tears can turn into lifelong disabilities without a doctor’s care.